Kris Southward's Patient Story

 A CPA in Abilene, TX, Kris was accustomed to extra pressure during tax season.
 In May 2012, at the age of 49, he attributed his nagging stomach pain to stress.
 But the pain persisted into summer, and Kris scheduled a routine colonoscopy.
 To his shock, he awoke from the procedure to hear the doctor say, “I am sorry, you have cancer.”
 Later a biopsy revealed the cancer had spread to his liver.

-Kris came to Mary Crowley and discovered that he qualified for a first-in-human trial of a personalized immunotherapy that is designed to engage one’s immune system to recognize and fight the cancer.
-Kris agreed to participate in a combination chemo-immune therapy trial.
+Kris came to Mary Crowley and discovered that he qualified for a first-in-human combination chemo-immune therapy trial that consisted of a personalized immunotherapy that is designed to engage one’s immune system to recognize and fight the cancer.
 While there was no guarantee of success, Kris was relieved to have a glimmer of HOPE.

-From November 2012 until May 2013, twice a month he received doses of chemotherapy.
+From November 2012 until May 2013, Kris received doses of chemotherapy twice a month.
 In addition, from November 2012 until September 2013, he received a monthly dose of his vaccine made from his own tumor tissue.
-He continued going to appointments with his primary oncologist, and he consistently felt well enough to work a normal schedule -- even through tax season.
+He continued going to appointments with his primary oncologist, and he consistently felt well enough to work a normal schedule—even through tax season.

 “It gave me tremendous HOPE that Mary Crowley would take me as a patient… Everyone was genuine, up-front, and positive; I always felt welcome,” Kris says.
 In addition to seeking a positive outcome for himself, Kris felt good about participating in a trial to help other cancer patients find alternatives to harsh chemotherapy.